giancambo/benperk.github.io/azure/training/azure-functions-microsoft-graph.md

 it is requesting.
 Contact an administrator.
 ```

 You can check if your identity has the permission in the portal looking at the API permissions of the Application which you will create later.
-If the ‘Grant admin consent for *****’ button is enabled, it means you have the permission, if not, well, you don’t, Figure 2, and you will need to be granted permission.
+If the ‘Grant admin consent for xxxx’ button is enabled, it means you have the permission, if not, well, you don’t, Figure 2, and you will need to be granted permission.

 ![Figure 2, how to create an Azure Function with Microsoft Graph][FIGURE2]
 ###### Figure 2, how to create an Azure Function with Microsoft Graph